valhuber/python-rules/README.md

    *delta* of the children.

 This design decision can dominate application coding.
-It's nefarious, since data volumes may not be known whn coding begins.
+It's nefarious, since data volumes may not be known when coding begins.
 (Ideally, this can be a "late binding" decision, like a sql index.)

 The logic engine uses the **Stored Aggregate** approach.
 This optimizes